Mondragon University Students Build Practical Engineering Skills Through Project-Based Learning

 While the engineering faculty viewed the adoption of project-based learning as a way to reorient the curriculum to industry needs, the transition to project-based learning presented challenges.
 First, faculty had to restructure their courses by reducing the number of lectures, introducing practical assignments, and allotting time for projects.
 Second, students needed the freedom to work on assignments and projects wherever and whenever they needed to, and not just in computer labs for a few hours at a time.

-Mondragon University acquired a Total Academic Headcount (TAH) license, providing all students and faculty with campus-wide access to MATLAB and Simulink and enabling the engineering faculty to integrate the tools throughout the curriculum.
+Mondragon University acquired a Campus-Wide License, providing all students and faculty with campus-wide access to MATLAB and Simulink and enabling the engineering faculty to integrate the tools throughout the curriculum.

 First-year undergraduate engineering students begin using MATLAB and Simulink in programming and other core courses.
 In mathematics classes they use MATLAB, Symbolic Math Toolbox™, and the MuPAD engine to complete assignments on integrals, ordinary differential equations, and Fourier series.